Vindexus/PoweredByHeresy/game/github/basicmoves.md

 *   noticing something, +Per

 On a 10+, you do what you set out to, the threat doesn’t come to bear.
 On a 7–9, you stumble, hesitate, or flinch: the GM will offer you a worse outcome, hard bargain, or ugly choice.

+### Discern Realities

+When you closely study a situation or person, roll+Wis. ✴On a 10+, ask the GM 3 questions from the list below. ✴On a 7–9, ask 1.

+Either way, take +1 forward when acting on the answers.

+*   What happened here recently?
+*   What is about to happen?
+*   What should I be on the lookout for?
+*   What here is useful or valuable to me?
+*   Who’s really in control here?
+*   What here is not what it appears to be?

 ### Defend